 After a month in the hospital, we were allowed to take him home, but only with private duty nursing and enough medical equipment to turn our home into a mini-hospital.
-Then he underwent surgery to reconstruct his trachea.
-As a result, he is a fairly typical four year old but the permanent damage to his lungs means that, when sick, he can sometimes require oxygen and always needs close monitoring, whether at home or the hospital.
+Last August, he underwent surgery to reconstruct his trachea.
+As a result, he is a fairly typical two year old but the permanent damage to his lungs means that he often requires oxygen and close monitoring at the home or hospital.

 Our insurance - along with Medicaid (through a waiver program for medically fragile children) - allowed us to have Isaac at home, with nursing care.
 This allowed my husband and I to work, to pay taxes, to be productive members of society.

-My son is a four-year-old who came into this world fighting, and who deserves the same healthy future as every other child.
-Even just the consideration of having Medicaid on the table for cuts is foolish.
+My son is a two-year-old who came into this world fighting, and who deserves the same healthy future as every other child.
+Congressional proposals to cut Medicaid are pennywise, pound foolish.
 Uninsured children are 5 times more likely than insured children to use the emergency room as a regular source of care.
-(See this fact sheet from First Focus.)
+(See this fact sheet from First Focus.

-Cutting Medicaid will cause serious damage to families, their financial capabilities, and their children’s health and future livelihoods.
+Cutting Medicaid will not save money in the long-term but, instead, do serious damage to families, their financial capabilities, and their children's health and future livelihoods.

 Isaac has to fight to breathe; he should not also have to fight to get the medical treatment he needs.